Jul 11, 2025

 Resume

-.
-Hidden fees can eat your revenue, so platforms like LetterBucket that charge no commission
+At this stage, your platform choice should prioritize scalability, monetization options, and reliable deliverability.
+Hidden fees can eat your revenue, so platforms like LetterBucket that charge no commission can provide long-term value.

 Beehiiv and Kit offer powerful tools for growth and product integration, while Mailchimp suits broader marketing needs.
 Substack remains an option for simplicity at the cost of revenue share.